coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 I cannot claim that the Hodges-Lehmann estimator will work well in all cases.
-But I think it offers a nice combination of robustness and sensitivity to improvements in only part of the population.
+But I think it offers a nice combination of being robust against outliers, while sensitive to improvements in only part of the population.
 The
 [definition](https://en.wikipedia.org/wiki/Hodges%E2%80%93Lehmann_estimator#Definition)
 is a bit hard to get used to,